RuxuePeng/Spr2017-proj4-team2/lib/README.md

 ### Code lib Folder

-The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
+The lib directory contains various files with function that will be used in our main R Markdown file.
+These functions need to be source before being called in the main R Markdown.